Illorum/RERAFinder/README.md

 ## What are Respiratory Cycle-related EEG Changes and how do they relate to UARS?

-The failure of existing respiratory disturbance criteria has led some researchers to search for new ways to diagnose and classify sleep disordered breathing.
-Respiratory Cycle-related EEG Changes (RCREC) are subtle EEG changes by measuring EEG power on breath-by-breath basis.
+The failure of existing respiratory disturbance criteria to accurate diagnose and classify the severity of SDB has led some researchers to search for new metrics.
+Respiratory Cycle-related EEG Changes (RCREC) are subtle EEG changes found by measuring spectral EEG bandpower on breath-by-breath basis.
 Measuring these changes over many cycles would yield mean power of each frequency band (type of wave, like alpha, beta, delta, etc).
-RCREC was found to correlate with daytime sleepiness stronger than any other metric.
-Research on RCREC shows that each flow limited breath may include subtle and nearly imperceptible mircroarousals that negatively affect sleep quality.
+RCREC in the sigma frequency was found to correlate with daytime sleepiness stronger than any other metric in children before and after adenotonsillectomy.
+Research on RCREC shows that each flow limited breath may include numerous subtle and nearly imperceptible mircroarousals that negatively affect sleep quality.
 RCREC may be a better tool to quantify UARS in the future.

 ## Bibliography
 #### Todo.